Man and woman having a conversation in an office setting

 • Net investment amount: $9,500

-In this situation, your fund's performance would have to make up a 5% "loss" before it broke even.
+In this situation, your fund's performance would have to make up for a 5% "loss" before it breaks even.

 Mutual fund ratings from independent sources (for example, Morningstar or Barron's) can be a great resource for general information about a fund and a convenient way to compare mutual funds.